Covid 19 Delta outbreak: 49 new community cases ahead of New Year's Eve celebrations - NZ Herald

 Seven of those close contacts have returned negative results, but there as yet have been no locations of interest listed for the community Omicron exposure.

-The Ministry of Health is now assuming all recent arrivals to New Zealand who test positive for Covid-19 have the Omicron variant, and will prioritise whole genome sequencing for any positive cases of Covid-19 in border-related workers and their families.
+The Ministry of Health is now assuming all recent arrivals to New Zealand who test positive for Covid-19 have the Omicron variant, and will prioritise whole genome sequencing for any positive cases in border-related workers and their families.

+That prioritisation will mean samples for border-related workers and their families will be tested within 12 hours of being received by the laboratory.

+"This is where there is the greatest risk of Omicron entering the community.
+This new approach will help to ensure the risk of any community transmission of Omicron remains low," the MOH said.

 Today's update comes as Auckland prepares for large New Year's Eve crowds to be allowed to gather for the first time since August after moving from the red to orange setting of the Covid-19 framework at midnight last night.